almtree/AroMaster/hardware/README.md

 > [!IMPORTANT]
 > 22-05-2025 - just received a new batch of control boards, they are not populated with the headers yet...
 I will solder them and will soon post pictures and more development.

-> [!NOTE]
-> More information on connections, boards and component assembly coming soon

-> [!NOTE]
-> More information on connections, boards and component assembly coming soon
+> ...
+More information on connections, boards and component assembly coming soon.

 ![ARO-Master-v4](https://github.com/user-attachments/assets/10174e22-d282-4e95-83ba-8857fb7c7c3b)